 Downtown Milford, Incorporated, is a dynamic multi-faceted economic development organization that serves as positive force in the community at large.
 We work with business and property owners to beautify, revitalize, protect, preserve, and promote our historic riverside district.
 DMI operates as 501c3 nonprofit organization and is accredited through the National Trust for Historic Preservation and the Downtown Delaware Program.
-To learn more about the Main Street approach visit Downtown Delaware
+To learn more about the Main Street approach visit Downtown Delaware or National Main Street.

 In June 2018, the DMI Board of Directors implemented a three-year strategic plan.
-We welcome you to to review it: click here
+We welcome you to to review it: click here.

 - North Boundary – Beginning at the intersection of N.W.
 Front Street and Maple Avenue (including Parson Thorne Mansion), extending East to the Milford Police Station at 400 N.E.
 Front Street.

 - West and South Boundary – Beginning at the intersection of N.W.
 Front Street and Maple Avenue and extending South to the intersection of Maple Avenue and South Walnut Street.